Cut Off (2018 film): Production notes

 Cut Off is the third film adaptation of a novel written by Sebastian Fitzek.
 The first two were Das Kind and Das Joshua-Profil.
 Many of the scenes in the film were shot at the original location on Heligoland.
 Employees of the Paracelsus North Sea Clinic appeared as extras.
 Other scenes were shot in Berlin, for instance in an abandoned factory building in the Schöneweide district and in an auditorium of the Benjamin Franklin University Hospital.

 Michael Tsokos participated as an advisor and many of his real colleagues were part of the movie.
 A pressmeeting for the movie took place at Tosko's workplace at the Berlin Charité.
 The forensic doctor described the showcase of the autopsy as realistic.
-He thinks it is possbile that laypeople could do an autopsy under his instructions: "Any non-expert could do this under my instructions."
+He thinks it is possible that laypeople could do an autopsy under his instructions: "Any non-expert could do this under my instructions."
 The director Christian Alvart described the movie as "Sektionsthriller" (dissection thriller).
 It was important for him to slowly introduce the audience to the pictures of the autopsy: Das war natürlich extrem schwierig für ein visuelles Medium zu finden, was macht man, wie viel zeigt man, was ist nicht nur zumutbar, sondern wie gewöhnt man auch den Zuschauer, wie führt man in die Welt ein."
 (Of course, it was extremely difficult for a visual medium to find, what do you do, how much do you show, what is not only reasonable, but how do you also accustom the viewer, how do you introduce to the world.)

 Tsokos and Fritzek have both cameo appearances as professor in a lecture and as lawyer of the forensic doctor.
 Tsokos' daughter Linnea plays the 5-year-old Rebecca.
 Christopher Kohn is the voice actor for Danny, Daniela Wüstner of Petra Herzfeld.